gustavoglins/inventory-management/README.md

 # Inventory Management App

 Welcome to the Inventory Management App, a simple console application to manage your product inventory.
-This app allows you to register, remove, list, search, and update products in your inventory.

 ### Features:
 - Register Products